-In this phase, TEC would take additional actions under this Plan to further reduce electric demand, including the following actions, as appropriate:
+In this phase, TEC would take additional actions under this plan to further reduce electric demand, including the following actions, as appropriate:

-- 17. Continue media communications promoting load conservation.
-Particularly, residential customers will be requested to curtail their use of high energy demand devices and appliances such as clothes dryers, dishwashers, pool pumps, and the like. - 18.
+- 1. Continue media communications promoting load conservation.
+Particularly, residential customers will be requested to curtail their use of high energy demand devices and appliances such as clothes dryers, dishwashers, pool pumps, and the like. - 2.
 Request that all Commercial, Industrial, and Governmental customers decrease their energy requirements by up to an additional 20 percent, for a total reduction of up to 40 percent as of this phase.
 A 40 percent energy reduction on a 40-hour operating week is equivalent to two days' worth of energy.
-Request that all window and display lighting be turned off and A/C Units be turned off during non-use hours limitation. - 19.
-Minimize firm sales by requesting a 40% voluntary reduction, purchase all available non-emergency reserve power, and continue demand-side management. - 20.
-Continue curtailment of TEC energy use. - 21.
-Purchase any satisfactory burnable oil. - 22.
-Alert Customer Experience to initiate outbound communication to Medical Watch Customers.
-This provides at least three days' notice in advance of a disconnection if the Firm Load Curtailment Plan must be implemented during Phase 4.
-Customer Experience will maintain an updated list of Medical Watch customers, so they can immediately begin outbound communication.
+Request that all window and display lighting be turned off and A/C Units be turned off during non-use hours limitation.

+- 3. Minimize firm sales by requesting a 40% voluntary reduction, purchase all available non-emergency reserve power, and continue demand-side management. - 4.
+Continue curtailment of TEC energy use. - 5.
+Purchase and expedite delivery of any satisfactory burnable oil to the extent possible.